 No products found.

-If you want to prevent another gnat infestation and ensure that all the eggs are gone from your home, you need to clean and disinfect your home after a gnat invasion.
+If you want to prevent another gnat infestation and ensure that all the gnats lay eggs are gone from your home, you need to clean and disinfect your home after a serious gnat infestation invasion.

 Your kitchen countertops and other areas where you prepare and store your food will need particular attention.

-Stop watering your plants as often as you were before, so that the soil can properly dry out.
+Stop watering your plants as often as you were before, so that the soil you water plants can properly when plants dry out.

 You can also easily sanitize and clean your potted plant soil.
 Using a hand trowel, mix up the first 2 inches of your soil to give air circulation a boost.
 Always check potted plants for any debris like twigs and leaves, and remove them ASAP.